Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Conclusion

 \section{Conclusion}

-We propose Weakly Supervised Detection Transformer (WS-DETR), which integrates DETR with an MIL architecture for WSOD on novel objects.
-Our model leverages the strengths of both two-stage detectors and the end-to-end DETR framework.
-In comparison to existing WSOD approaches, which operate at small scales and require multiple rounds of training and refinement, our WS-DETR method utilizes a single pretrained model for knowledge transfer to WSOD finetuning in a variety of practical domains.
+We propose the Weakly Supervised Detection Transformer (WS-DETR), which integrates DETR with an MIL architecture for scalable WSOD finetuning on novel objects.
+Our hybrid model leverages the strengths of both two-stage detectors and the end-to-end DETR framework.
+In comparison to existing WSOD approaches, which only operate at small data scales and require multiple rounds of training and refinement, our WS-DETR utilizes a single pretrained model for knowledge transfer to WSOD finetuning in a variety of practical domains.
+We achieve state-of-the-art performance in novel and fine-grained settings, and our scaling study reveals that class quantity is more important than image quantity for WSOD pretraining.

+\textbf{Potential negative social impact.} Object detection models have malicious potential for surveillance.
+Ours could have unintended negative impact by lessening the labeling needed to detect fine-grained categories of people; we explicitly discourage these applications.
+Additionally, the environmental cost of pretraining Transformers on massive datasets is significant, so we will release our checkpoints for others to utilize with minimal added emissions.

 { }